 Browser Support

 Before you start to implement this module, you should be aware that there is limited browser support at this time.
-Internet Explorer 10+ as well as Firefox, Chrome, Safari, and Opera support
+Internet Explorer 10+, as well as Firefox, Chrome, Safari, and Opera, support this module.

 Multiple Columns Properties

-You should at the very least, specify the number columns, or the width or your columns, within a multi-column element.
+You should at the very least, specify the number of columns, or the width of your columns, within a multi-column element.
 However, there are additional properties we will cover that are part of this module.

 Creating Columns